Can Air-Dry Clay Grow Mold?

 • Formation of colors such as green, black, or white

-• An earthy smell radiating from the air-dry clay
+• An earthy smell radiates from the air-dry clay

 • Allergic reactions if you happen to touch or breathe in the spores